syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#N/A - occurs if data types are not valid.
+&#35;N/A - occurs if data types are not valid.

-#VALUE! - occurs if num fall outside the allowable range, if number is zero.
+&#35;VALUE! - occurs if num fall outside the allowable range, if number is zero.

 #### Example:

 ![](Calculate-functions_images/Calculate-functions_img159.png)

+_UNICHAR_

 ### UNICODE